Wondering how best to visit Las Grutas de Tolantongo? In this article, I will walk you through my top tips.

 - Skip the waiting line to enjoy the incredible hot springs and natural beauty of Tolantongo for on a trip from Mexico City.

-- Hot Springs and Subterranean Cave– This highly rated tour takes you on a fun road trip until you reach the beautiful natural wonders of Las Grutas Tolantongo caves alongside a local guide.
+- Tolantongo from CDMX– This highly rated tour takes you on a fun road trip until you reach the beautiful natural wonders of Las Grutas Tolantongo caves alongside a local guide.

 - Enjoy this customizable tour to Grutas de Tolantongo from Mexico City that fits your travel plans!
 The entire tour lasts around 14 hours and is highly rated.

 - Experience a full-day organized tour to Tolantongo After leaving Mexico City, start the day with a cup of coffee for early birds followed by a typical meal from the state of Hidalgo in the charming town of Ixmiquilpan before heading to the stunning Tolantongo Grutas.

 If you are interested in more tours read our full guide to Grutas de Tolantongo tours.